pasoevi/innfin/doc/innfin.md

 progression; such portals are very few and easy to identify.
 You should know when to enter them and in what order.

+### Chamber of Sorrow ###

+One special dungeon is accessible from one of the main dungeons between the levels 3 - 5.
+It is the first thematic dungeon that you will encounter.
+It is devoid of pickable items and monsters in it die most unnatural deaths, as they do not leave you edible corpses.
+The place, though, is guaranteed to train your magic and fighting skills, as it will be much more challenging than anything you saw that early in the game.

-Dungeons of Fate are dungeons that do not follow the pattern of increasing difficulty typical for main 16-level dungeon stack.
+### Dungeons of Fate ###

+Some dungeons that do not follow the pattern of increasing difficulty typical for main 16-level dungeon stack.
 You know that you are in a Dungeon of Fate when you have made some god angry or extremely pleased.
 This also happens when you have done something of importance on the large scale.

 Portals and Dungeons of Fate are often the places to seek the artifacts and creatures that are crucial for winning the game.
 Some portals permanently leave you away from the main dungeon which makes it impossible to complete the quests given by some gods, thus you lose.

+## Branches ##

+When you have been in the game for long enough, you will have probably cleared around ten levels of the main dungeon and most of special areas.
+It is then time to start exploring the branches.
+It is the time when you have learned enough about the world to start following religion and choose what you want to do in it.

+### Mythic Menagerie ###

+### Dwarf Caverns ###

+### Barbarian Plains ###

+### God-King Palace ###

 # Character races